Rishit-dagli/ML-with-Android-11/README.md

 ## ML Model Binding Plugin

-### What is the Model Binding Plugin about?
+### What does Model Binding Plugin focus on?

-> Note: You need Android Studio 4.1 or aabove to be able to use
+> Note: You need Android Studio 4.1 or above to be able to use the Model
-> the Model Binding Plugin
+> Binding Plugin

 You can make a fair enough guess from the name “Model Building” so as to what the [ML Model Binding Plugin](https://developer.android.com/studio/preview/features#tensor-flow-lite-models)